Scientific Name

 How to Grow and Care

 Milkweed often does not begin growing in northern gardens in time to be fully beneficial to butterflies.
-There you can start seeds of Milkweed inside so they will be ready to plant when the soil has warmed.
+There, you can start seeds of Milkweed inside so they will be ready to plant when the soil has warmed.

-Milkweed plants benefit from vernalization, a process of cold treatment, before sprouting.
-They get this when planted outside, but to speed up the growing process, treat the seeds through stratification.
-Place seeds into a container of moist soil, cover with a plastic bag and refrigerate for at least three weeks.
-Plant into containers, if desired, and place under a grow light inside about 6 weeks before soil temperatures outside have warmed.
-Keep the soil moist by misting, but seeds can rot if allowed to sit in soggy soil… – See more at: How to Grow and Care for Milkweed Plants
+Milkweed plants benefit from vernalization, a cold treatment process, before sprouting.
+They get this when planted outside, but treat the seeds through stratification to speed up the growing process.
+Place seeds into a container of moist soil, cover with a plastic bag, and refrigerate for at least three weeks.
+If desired, plant it into containers and place it under a grow light inside for about six weeks before soil temperatures outside have warmed.
+Keep the soil moist by misting, but seeds can rot if allowed to sit in soggy soil.

 Links